Olivia Diaz, Melissa Clary headed for Ward 3 runoff| Election Results 2019 | Election News

 Marlon cast his candidacy as an extension of his work running an addiction recovery center, saying three decades in the health care industry would serve as convenient experience in a ward focused on building out its Medical District.

-Other candidates included: State Board of Education member Robert Blakely, business owner Drew Dondero, nonprofit executive director Margarita Rebollal, commercial property management company founder Amy Emanuel, cafe owner Sherman Ray, former Navy Lt.
-Commander Jesse “Jake” Holder, and Dean Lauer Jr., a former deputy chief in the now-defunct Las Vegas constable’s office.
+Other candidates included State Board of Education member Robert Blakely, business owner Drew Dondero, nonprofit executive director Margarita Rebollal, commercial property management company founder Amy Emanuel, cafe owner Sherman Ray, former Navy Lt.
+Cmdr.
+Jesse “Jake” Holder and Dean Lauer Jr., a former deputy chief in the now-defunct Las Vegas constable’s office.

 Ward 5